Geometry and topology of geometric limits I: Main results

-We say that a labelled brick manifold admits block decomposition when the manifold is decomposed into blocks in the sense of Minsky and solid tori in such a way that each block has horizontal and vertical directions coinciding with those of bricks.
+We say that a labelled brick manifold admits a block decomposition when the manifold is decomposed into blocks in the sense of Minsky and solid tori in such a way that each block has horizontal and vertical directions coinciding with those of bricks.
 We also require the block decomposition for a half-open brick to accord with its end invariant.
 The blocks have standard metrics and we can choose gluing maps to be isometries.
 By identifying a solid torus with a Margulis tube which is determined by information coming from the block decomposition, we can put a metric on the labelled brick manifold.
 We call such a metric {\em a model metric}.
 (See \S\S \ref{SS_block} and \ref{SS_block_metric} for details.)

-\begin{mtheorem} Let $\{G_n\}$ be a sequence of Kleinian surface groups isomorphic to $\pi_1(S)$ preserving the parabolicity, converging geometrically to a non-elementary Kleinian group $G$.
-Then there are a labelled brick manifold $M$ with the following properties, which admits block decomposition, and a bi-Lipschitz map from $M$ with the model metric to the non-cuspidal part $N_0$ of the hyperbolic $3$-manifold $N=\hyperbolic^3/G$. \begin{enumerate}[\rm (i)] \item Each component of $\part M$ is either a torus or an open annulus. \item There is no properly embedded annulus in $M$ whose boundary components lie on distinct boundary components of $M$. \item If there is an embedded, incompressible half-open annulus $S^1 \times [0,\infty)$ in $M$ such that $S^1 \times \{t\}$ tends to a wild end $e$ of $M$ as $t \rightarrow \infty$, then its core curve is homotopic into an annulus component of $\partial M$ tending to $e$. \item The manifold $M$ is (not necessarily properly) embedded in $S \times (0,1)$ in such a way that each brick has a form $F \times J$ with an interval $J$ and an essential subsurface $F$ of $S$ with respect to the product structure of $S \times (0,1)$ and the ends of geometrically finite bricks lie $S \times \{0,1\}$.
+\begin{mtheorem} Let $S$ be an orientable connected hyperbolic surface of finite type.
+Let $\{G_n\}$ be a sequence of Kleinian surface groups isomorphic to $\pi_1(S)$ preserving the parabolicity, converging geometrically to a non-elementary Kleinian group $G$.
+Then there are a labelled brick manifold $M$ with the following properties, which admits a block decomposition, and a $K$-bi-Lipschitz homeomorphism from $M$ with the model metric to the non-cuspidal part $N_0$ of the hyperbolic $3$-manifold $N=\hyperbolic^3/G$, with the constant $K$ depending only on $\chi(S)$. \begin{enumerate}[\rm (i)] \item Each component of $\part M$ is either a torus or an open annulus. \item There is no properly embedded incompressible annulus in $M$ whose boundary components lie on distinct boundary components of $M$. \item If there is an embedded, incompressible half-open annulus $S^1 \times [0,\infty)$ in $M$ such that $S^1 \times \{t\}$ tends to a wild end $e$ of $M$ as $t \rightarrow \infty$, then its core curve is homotopic into an open annulus component of $\partial M$ tending to $e$. \item The manifold $M$ is (not necessarily properly) embedded in $S \times (0,1)$ in such a way that each brick has a form $F \times J$ with an interval $J$ and an essential subsurface $F$ of $S$ with respect to the product structure of $S \times (0,1)$ and the ends of geometrically finite bricks lie $S \times \{0,1\}$.
 (We shall say that geometrically finite ends are peripheral to refer to the last condition.) \end{enumerate} \end{mtheorem}